Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

+\begin{theorem}[Dold-Kan correspondence, \cite{Weibel1994}, Theorem 8.4.1] The normalized chain complex functor is an equivalence of categories between the category of simplicial abelian groups $s\mathbf{Ab}$ and the category of connective chain complexes of abelian groups $C_+(\mathbf{Ab})$.
+Moreover, under this equivalence, simplicial homotopy turns into homology and weak equivalences turn into quasi-isomorphisms. \end{theorem}

+Using the Dold-Kan correspondence, we will induce a model structure on $C_+(\mathbf{Ab})$ with quasi-isomorphisms playing the role of weak equivalences, but first, let's introduce a model structure on $s\mathbf{Ab}$.
+Based on Theorem 2.4. in Chapter II of \cite{Quillen1967}, the category $s\mathbf{Ab}$ admits a model structure where its weak equivalences (resp. fibrations) are weak equivalences (resp. fibrations) of underlying simplicial sets.
+We impose this model structure on $C_+(\mathbf{Ab})$ and denote the resulting homotopy category by $\mathcal{H}_+(\mathbf{Ab})$.
+Because the forgetful functor $U: s\mathbf{Ab} \to s\mathbf{Set}$ preserves both weak equivalences and fibrations, the free-forgetful adjunction $f_\mathbb{Z} \dashv U$ between $s\mathbf{Set}$ and $s\mathbf{Ab}$ becomes a Quillen adjunction and by taking derived functors, we get an adjoint pair

+Moreover, this adjunction factors through the homotopy category of pointed spaces as the free-forgetful adjunction $f_\mathbb{Z} \dashv U$ factors through the free-forgetful adjunction between spaces and pointed spaces.
+Up to this point, out picture of classical homotopy theory looks like the following:

-Now, it is time to find our stable world!
+Now, it is time to complete the stable part of this picture.
 As we saw earlier, for topological spaces, the suspension functor eventually became the shift functor.
-Therefore, it makes sense to let the shift functor, denoted by $[1]$, which shifts complexes one place to the left, play the role of the suspension functor.
+Also, the normalized chain complex of a simplicial abelian group after suspension is the normalized chain complex of the original spaces but shifted one time to the left.
+Therefore, it makes sense to use the shift functor, denoted by $[1]$, as the analogue of the suspension functor.
 When working with chain complexes of abelian groups with non-negative support, this functor is not an auto-equivalence.
 But, this problem can be addressed easily by expanding our category to include all complexes of abelian groups.
-Because in this category the shift functor has an obvious inverse, the shift-back functor $[-1]$.
+Because in this category the shift functor has an obvious inverse, namely the shift-back functor $[-1]$.

 Let $A$ be an arbitrary complex of abelian groups.
 Define $A_{\geq -n}$ such that it is equal to $A$ for all $m\geq -n$ and $0$ elsewhere.
-By shifting this complex $n$ times, we get a complex $A_{\geq -n}[n]$ with non-negative support.
+By shifting this complex $n$ times, we get a complex $A_{\geq -n}[n]$ which is connective.
 We can recover $A$ from such complexes as